 Trial periods aren’t always possible, but they’re strongly recommended.
 Ask your business partner if it’s possible.
-Limit the risk of a failure and maximize the chances of a successful cooperation.
+Limit the risk of a failure and maximise the chances of a successful cooperation.

-- Set clear deadlines.
+Set clear deadlines.
 Have a clear way of communication.
-Write rules down in the official document.
+Write rules down in an official document.

 Outsourcing HR isn’t a process that finishes when your employee starts working for another company.
 You should elaborate on a system to constantly monitor your deals.
 That is, primarily, the best possibility to gain knowledge if your solutions are well-designed and efficient.